 General Filters

-The “General” category includes filters that should be used as part of most investor search queries, aiding in how to find investors.
+The “General” category includes filters that should be used as part of most investor search queries.

 Investor Types